Ryan-Reese/ailsi_iKraph/README.md

 ## Setup

 NER and RE have different python environment requirements.
 See the README.md file under each directory for instructions.

-Repurposing data can be downloaded at [google drive](https://drive.google.com/file/d/1OliLj7OZ2M6f65Ws5ZSlU-tXdEQEIG9e/view?usp=sharing) and shoule be unzipped and put under `repurposing/data`.
+Repurposing data must be downloaded and put under `repurposing/data` per the instruction below.

+## Data
+Data for this project is available at [this DOI link](https://doi.org/10.5281/zenodo.14846820).
+The content are:
+* `data.tar.gz`: repurposing data
+* `iKraph_full.tar.gz`: complete version of iKraph data

+### Repurposing Data

-* An overview of data is provided in the `README` file
+An overview of the data is provided in the `README` file in the compressed tarball file.
+Please unzip it and put it under `repurposing/data`.

-## Access to the Full iKraph Dataset
-The complete version of the iKraph dataset is available for access via the following [DOI link](https://doi.org/10.5281/zenodo.14846820)
-Please note that the above dataset includes additional details and files not contained in this repository.
+### Complete iKraph Data

 A comprehensive `iKraph_README.md` file explaining the structure and usage of the dataset is included in the downloaded tarball file.
 Make sure to review the file for guidance on integrating and utilizing the data effectively.

 ## Training Data